Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

-After these preparations we will give a proof of the global existence of dual Willmore surfaces for S-Willmore surfaces.
-Note that in the proofs on the duality theorems of Willmore surfaces given so far in the literature, it stays unclear what will happen at umbilical points.
+Moreover, if $y$ is S-Willmore, the dual map $\hat y$ can be extended to $M$. \item $($Theorem 2.9 of \cite{Ma}$)$ If the dual surface $\hat y$ of $y$ is immersed at $p\in M$, then $Gr_{\hat{y}}(p)$ spans the same subspace as $Gr_y(p)$, but its orientation is opposite to the one of $Gr_y$. \end{enumerate} \end{theorem}

-\begin{theorem} Let $f$ be the conformal Gauss map of a non totally umbilical Willmore surface $y:M\rightarrow S^{n+2}$.
-Assume that $f$ is also the conformal Gauss map of a Willmore surface $\hat{y}$ on an open and dense subset of $M$.
+Note that the following theorem can also be derived from \cite{Ejiri1988} and \cite{Ma}.
+We include a proof here to be used in the construction of Willmore surfaces from harmonic maps discussed below. \begin{theorem} \cite{Ejiri1988}, \cite{Ma2005} Let $f:M\rightarrow SO^+(1,n+3)/SO^+(1,3)\times SO(n)$ be the (oriented) conformal Gauss map of a non totally umbilical Willmore surface $y:M\rightarrow S^{n+2}$.
+If $f$ is also the conformal Gauss map of a surface $\tilde{y}$ on an open subset $U$ of $M$, then $\tilde{y}$ is equal to $y$ on $U$. \end{theorem} \begin{proof} Since $y$ is not totally umbilical, the set $M_1$ of points of $M$, where $y$ has a non-zero conformal Hopf differential, is open and dense in $M$.

-(a) If $y$ is S-Willmore, then $\hat{y}$ is congruent to $y$ or dual to $y$.
-When $\hat{y}$ is the dual surface of $y$, $\hat{y}$ is well-defined at the umbilical points of $y$.